mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/how-should-i-integrate.md

 ### I want to build an interactive app

 That's no problem.
+Our Apps provide a framework with utilities like a KV store, bot account creation, OAuth permission scopes, and rich UX entry points.

-Our apps framework supports apps written in any language that supports HTTP, and work on our Mobile and Desktop clients.
+Apps can be written in any language that supports HTTP, and work on our Mobile and Desktop clients.
 Apps can be hosted anywhere, on a Digital Ocean droplet, AWS EC2, or a server in your data centre.
 Take a look at our [Quickstart Guide](https://developers.mattermost.com/integrate/apps/quick-start-go/).

 ### One of these alone isn't enough